abradaric/abradaric.github.io/r0a0_vision_rpi.md

             sleep(2)
 ```

 We'll make a file-like interface out of connection to simplify writing data.
 Some standard settings, check all options [here](https://picamera.readthedocs.io/en/latest/api_camera.html).
 You may not need _vflip_ and/or _hflip_, depending how you orientate camera on the robot.
-Sensor _ports_ exposure mode is to automatically remove motion blur on turning, very useful.
+Sensor's _sports_  exposure mode is to automatically remove motion blur on turning, very useful.
 You may experiment with resolution, depending on your server computing power.
 Sleep is because sensors needs a while to adjust to light.

 ```python
             stream = io.BytesIO()